Setting Up Advance Directives

 Making the decision to take a loved one off life support is one of the most difficult decisions a person can make, but predetermined advance directive decisions help to mitigate this difficult time by removing a family member from having to make that decision.

 Planning for end-of-life scenarios is not something most people want to think of on an everyday basis, but having a plan in place in case some unforeseen event occurs is a responsible step family members should take.
+Having a plan allows you to live with peace of mind, knowing your wishes are documented.
+It is crucial to fill out advance directive forms accurately to ensure your preferences are clear.
+Advance directives must be properly filled to be legally valid and accepted by healthcare providers.

 Take the Burden Off Loved Ones